MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Monitor/Update-AzActivityLogAlert.md

 This method is used to update the Alert rule tags, and to enable or disable the Alert rule.
 To update other fields use CreateOrUpdate operation.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.monitor/update-azactivitylogalert) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)